On the Limiting Vacillating Tableaux for Integer Sequences: Final Remarks and Future Projects

-By results in Section~\ref{sec:3}, we can represent a limiting vacillating tableau of length $2k$ by certain enriched set partition, for example, either as a set partition with an involution built on its blocks, or as a bi-colored set partition in $\mathcal{P}_k$.
-This suggests the following question.
+In Section~\ref{sec:3}, we find bijections from the set of limiting vacillating tableaux of length $2k$ to certain families of enriched set partitions, for example, the set of set partitions each with an involution built on its blocks, or the set $\mathcal{P}_k$ of bi-colored set partitions.
+This suggests the following problem.

-\emph{Question 3.
-What can one say about the integer sequences based on some given information on those enriched structures on set partitions?
+\emph{Problem 3.
+What can one say about the integer sequences based on some given information on the structures of the corresponding enriched set partitions?
 For example, does the number of blocks, or the number of fixed points in the involution, have an interpretation in the integer sequences? }